Lyra McKee: Easter republican parade 'disrespectful' says Lyra McKee's partner

 - Published

-An Easter parade in Londonderry linked with dissident republicans is "massively disrespectful" to the family of Lyra McKee, her partner has said.
+An Easter parade in Londonderry linked with dissident republicans was "massively disrespectful" to the family of Lyra McKee, her partner has said.

 The 29-year-old journalist was killed when she was shot during rioting in Creggan on 18 April 2019.